mikhaelhermanus/twitter-2-clone/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by Developer Sonny Sangha Youtube Channel
+- Hopefully open for someone can go branch and do PR for this repository

 ## Resource
 - [https://rnfirebase.io/database/usage](https://www.youtube.com/watch?v=rCselwxbUgA)